TAX • 29 SEPTEMBER 2025 • 6 MIN READ

 Cryptocurrency: the ATO and crypto tax

-You may be surprised to find around a quarter of Australians own cryptocurrency - and this number is growing as the types of crypto develop and evolve.
-Recently the ATO has had their focus on crypto, so it’s important to understand the position of the ATO on crypto tax and the consequences of owning cryptocurrencies.
+You may be surprised to find around a third of Australians own crypto - and this number is growing as the types of crypto develop and evolve.
+With the growing number owning crypto, it’s important to understand the position of the ATO on crypto tax and the consequences of owning crypto assets.

 In this article, we’ll go through:

-• Tax treatment of using and transacting with crypto assets
+- Tax treatment of using and transacting with crypto

 How crypto assets work